asaperez669-design/AXON---AI/README.md

 - **Last Updated**: 2025-12-03

 ## Recent Updates
+- **2025-12-03**: Added Accounts tab with hierarchical structure for accounts and notes
+- **2025-12-03**: Added Tasks tab with create/complete functionality and priority management
+- **2025-12-03**: Restructured data model - accounts as parent entities with child notes
+- **2025-12-03**: Implemented task completion toggles with visual feedback
 - **2025-12-03**: Upgraded to modern refined design with gradients, improved typography, and polished animations
 - **2025-12-03**: Enhanced visual hierarchy with Inter font family and professional spacing
 - **2025-12-03**: Updated UI to Axon black and yellow theme with sophisticated color palette